AdobeDocs/experience-manager-forms-cloud-service.en/help/using-form-data-model.md

  ![data-integration](do-not-localize/data-integeration.png)

-[!DNL Experience Manager Forms] data integration lets you use disparate backend data sources to create a form data model that you can use as schema in various adaptive forms and interactive communications workflows.
+[!DNL Experience Manager Forms] data integration lets you use disparate backend data sources to create a form data model that you can use as schema in various adaptive forms <!--and interactive communications--> workflows.
 It requires configuring data sources and creating form data model based on data model objects and services available in data sources.
 For more information, see the following:

 * [[!DNL Experience Manager Forms] Data Integration](data-integration.md)
 * [Configure data sources](configure-data-sources.md)